 What do cat whiskers do?

 Cats are able to get lots of information about their immediate surroundings through this mechanism.
 For instance, the whiskers help determine how far away an object is, as well as its texture and relative size.
 They also use their whiskers to quickly decide whether they fit through a small gap!
-Cats’ whiskers are also a means of expressing their emotions.
+Whiskers are also a means of expressing their emotions.
 If your cat is feeling contented, their whiskers will be relaxed, whereas if they are feeling anxious or threatened their whiskers will become more rigid, standing on end.

 Why do cats need long whiskers?